-Michigan has taken a monumental step towards a sustainable future, with Governor Gretchen Whitmer signing into law transformative legislation that positions the state as a leader in the clean energy revolution.
-The Clean Energy Future bills (Senate Bills 271, 273, and 502) signify Michigan’s commitment to a 100% clean electricity standard by 2040.
+Michigan Governor Gretchen Whitmer signed into law the Clean Energy Future bills (Senate Bills 271, 273, and 502), signifying Michigan’s commitment to a 100% clean electricity standard by 2040.
 These bills also outline a range of ambitious targets to enhance renewable energy, energy storage, and energy efficiency.

 Clean Energy Milestones:

-The legislation establishes several key milestones, solidifying Michigan’s dedication to a cleaner and more sustainable energy landscape.
+The legislation establishes several key milestones.
 By 2040, utilities in the state are mandated to source all of their electricity from carbon-free sources.
 In the interim, there are incremental targets, requiring 15% of electricity to come from renewable sources by 2029, escalating to 50% by 2030 and an impressive 60% by 2035.

 Energy Storage and Distributed Sources:

-A notable aspect of Michigan’s commitment is the introduction of an energy storage standard of 2.5 GW by 2030.
-This forward-looking provision addresses the crucial need for efficient storage solutions to support intermittent renewable sources.
-Additionally, the legislation lifts caps on distributed energy sources, encouraging the proliferation of rooftop solar installations, thereby diversifying the state’s energy portfolio.
+Michigan’s introduced an energy storage standard of 2.5 GW by 2030.
+This provision addresses the need for efficient storage solutions to support intermittent renewable sources.
+The legislation lifts caps on distributed energy sources, encouraging the expansion of rooftop solar PV installations to diversify the state’s energy portfolio.

 Enhanced Energy Efficiency: